digital-porous-media/dpm_docs/docs/about_us.md

 The portal leverages the significant capabilities of the **Texas Advanced Computing Center (TACC)** for high-performance storage, computing resources, and technical expertise, supported by the **University of Texas System Research Cyberinfrastructure (UTRC)** initiative.
 Administrative support is provided by the Center for Subsurface Energy and the Environment at UT Austin.

-Our dedicated team (based on recent records) includes experts in data curation, software development, and outreach:
+Our dedicated team includes experts in data curation, software development, and outreach:

-* **Data Curation:** Dr. Maria Esteva
+* Dr. Masa Prodanovic
-* **Project Implementation:** Andrew Magill, Keith Strmiska
+* Dr. Maria Esteva
-* **Project Curation & Digital Marketing:** Javier Estrada Santos, Hasan Khan
+* Dr. Bernard Chang
-* **Digital Marketing:** Anuradha Radhakrishnan, Ankita Singh
+* Cinar Turhan

-We gratefully acknowledge the foundational work and significant contributions of past team members, including: Christopher Landry, Linli Ding, Mary Pettengil, Matthew Hanlon, Ashvini Venkatesh, Aditi Ranganath, Prateel Agarwal, and Gaurav Nanda.
+We gratefully acknowledge the foundational work and significant contributions of past team members, including: Christopher Landry, Linli Ding, Mary Pettengil, Matthew Hanlon, Ashvini Venkatesh, Aditi Ranganath, Prateel Agarwal, Gaurav Nanda, Andrew Magill, Keith Strmiska, Javier Estrada Santos, and Hasan Khan.

 ## Connections and Community Engagement